Divine Secrets of the Ya-Ya Sisterhood: Characters

 Crowned "Countess Singing Cloud," Necie is the gentlest, most steady member of the sisterhood.
-She is known for "thinking pretty blue and pink thoughts."
+She is known for "thinking pretty pink and blue thoughts."
 She is the only one of the group to never smoke and to take a Lenten attempt to give up alcohol seriously.
 She is more religious than the rest of the group.
 Necie is married with seven children.